llvm/llvm-project/flang/docs/DebugGeneration.md

 ```

 In FIR, a common block results in a `GlobalOp` with common linkage.
 Every
-function where the common block is used has `DeclareOp` for that variables.
+function where the common block is used has `DeclareOp` for that variable.
 This `DeclareOp` will point to global storage through
 `CoordinateOp` and `AddrOfOp`.
 The `CoordinateOp` has the offset of the
 location of this variable in global storage.
 There is enough information to